ST. HUBERT HIGH SCHOOL ATHLETIC DEPARTMENT

 Sport Specific Guidelines

-As of September 28th, St. Hubert student-athletes will be returning for the first day of practice for the following sports: Cross Country, Field Hockey, Soccer, Tennis and Volleyball.
+As of January 19, 2021, St. Hubert student-athletes will be returning for the first day of practice for the following sports: Basketball, Bowling, Cheerleading, Indoor Track and Swimming.

-- Cheerleading – Our Cheerleading teams started voluntary workouts in August.
-Based on current state guidelines, only 25 individuals (includes student-athletes and coaches) will be permitted in the gym at one time.
-Depending on the number of students that will be participating on the Cheerleading teams, we will need to have multiple practices.
-Coaches will have to limit each practice to approximately 20 – 22 depending on the number of coaches that will also be in attendance.
+● Cheerleading – Our Cheerleading teams started voluntary workouts in August.
+We will be following the current city guidelines permitting a maximum of no more than 10% of the gym capacity at one time.
+Due to the large number of students participating on the Cheerleading teams, we will need to have multiple practices.
+Coaches will have to limit each practice to approximately 30 team members depending on the number of coaches that will also be in attendance.
 Athletes will be required to complete the Daily Health Assessment Questionnaire that will be available on Google Forms.
-The Athletic Director or Coach will do the temperature check before the start of practice.
-Mats will be setup in the gym to permit acceptable social distancing for each group.
+Mats will be set up in the gym to permit acceptable social distancing for each group.
 Coaches will try to limit physical contact as much as possible but spotting and stunting will be permitted according to PIAA guidelines.

 GAME DAY POLICY

-- All athletes will have their temperature rechecked prior to a home game or before boarding the bus for an away game.
+• All athletes will have their temperature checked prior to a home game or before boarding the bus for an away game.

-- A game day roster for any St. Hubert’s team playing at an opposing team’s field will be forwarded to the home team’s Athletic Director prior to arrival.
+• A game day roster for any St. Hubert’s team playing at an opposing team’s facility will be forwarded to the home team’s Athletic Director prior to arrival.
 Travel squads will be limited based on the conditions set by the home school and the PCL.

-- Opposing Volleyball teams visiting St. Hubert’s gym will not be permitted in the locker room.
+• Opposing Basketball teams visiting St. Hubert’s gym will not be permitted in the locker room.
 Upon arriving they should proceed directly to the visiting team’s bench area.

 Modifications for student/coach transportation to and from athletic events may be necessary.
 This may include: